 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Besides the Kingpin, Daredevil’s Arch-Enemy is Bullseye.
+Besides The Kingpin, Daredevil’s Arch-Enemy is Bullseye.
 One of the world's most talented, famous and feared assassins, Bullseye has revealed he rarely spends the money from his assassinations, preferring to kill because of the fun involved.
-Bullseye led a string of murders and assassination that culminated in the death of his nemesis Daredevil's lover Elektra.
+Bullseye led a string of murders and assassinations that culminated in the death of his nemesis Daredevil's lover Elektra.
 Consumed with hatred after being defeated by Daredevil, Bullseye made it a mission to murder any of Daredevil's friends or loved ones, including his later girlfriend Karen Page.
 When recruited by Norman Osborn, Bullseye took advantage of his position on the Dark Avengers to torment and kill innocents on a whim.
+After Bullseye was killed by Daredevil and revived, he was rendered a paralyzed invalid in a metal case.
+Bullseye recruited several killers to his cause and began a systematic campaign to drive Matt insane by threatening the lives of his friends, lovers, ex-wife and anyone he held dear, proving that even being a cripple does nothing to stop his evil or his willingness and ability to destroy whatever Matt loves.
 Combining sadism with twisted narcissism and Lack of Empathy for anyone, Bullseye sets the standards of evil for hitmen in the Marvel-verse and serves as an inspiration to many of its killers and monsters.

 Purple Man (aka Zebediah Killgrave) might not have the most intimidating moniker, but he more than makes up for it with what he does.
 During his first outing he took control of Matt's girlfriend, Karen Page, and tried to rape her.
 He's only gotten worse since.
 Later on, revamped by Brian Michael Bendis in his series Alias into an amoral sociopath, Killgrave defeated the young superheroine Jessica Jones and made her his mental slave, forcing her to watch him commit crimes and assist him, while he heaped physical, verbal and mental abuse on her, but stopped short of outright rape because she "wasn't worthy" of him.
 Not content with humiliating her, he forced her to watch him do things like mentally order people to stop breathing when it annoyed him.
 He forced Jessica to stand at his bedside and watch as he used his powers to date rape women, helpless to do anything about it.
 Killgrave is what happens when you give someone who thinks It's All About Me is a code to live by, remove any empathy for other beings, and give them mind control powers and a serious desire to hurt others.